Science Reasoning Center - Momentum

 This activity describes the factors that affect the safe functioning of air bags.
 Data regarding delay time before inflation, inflation rates and inflation pressures are presented in the form of a table and a graph.
 Questions target a student's ability to find basic information in a body of text, to recognize patterns within a table of data, to draw conclusions that are consistent with data, to translate information from a table to a graph, to interpret the slope of a graph, and to recognize the implications of experimental findings.

-This activity describes two experiments in which the inelastic and elastic collisions of two carts on a track are investigated.
+This activity describes two experiments in which the hit-and-stick and perfectly elastic collisions of two carts on a track are investigated.
 Mass, pre-collision velocities, and post-collision velocities of the carts are described using two data tables.
 Questions target a student's ability to understand the experimental design, to identify the effect of one variable on another, to draw conclusions consistent with the data, and to interpolate and extrapolate from the given data in order to predict the result of additional trials.